darwino/darwino-documentation/UI Libraries/VIEW - Accessing the View Selection.md

-# Accessing the view selection
+# View Selection

+## Allowing row selection
 The grid component has an option to let a user select rows.

-# Allowing row selection

 Row selection is allowed for grid using the following option:

     selectRows={true}

-# Accessing the selection
+## Accessing the selection
 The selection is an array of selected cursor entries, available through `getSelectedEntries()`.

 Here is, for example, how to get the selection as an array of UNIDs.
 The array of entry is processed to extract the `__meta.unid` for each single entry: